 We are taking steps to ensure the safety of all patients, team members and visitors.
 ECU Health remains vigilant with its screening process for all visitors, entry requirements and safe visitation guidelines by department.
 ECU Health continues to closely track local data and will adjust visitation restrictions accordingly.
-Masks are currently optional for healthy patients, visitors and team members at all ECU Health facilities.
+Masks are highly encouraged for healthy visitors and patients at all ECU Health facilities.
 Masks are required for those who feel sick, have a recent exposure to illness, or have these symptoms: fever, cough or runny nose.
 Patients may request their direct care team to wear a mask while providing direct care.

 In following the Americans with Disabilities Act guidelines, visitors who need assistance due to a disability may have an additional individual with them when visiting a loved one in an ECU Health facility to help navigate the current visitor guidelines.